The Toyota RAV4 “EV” Mode Explained (Prime vs. Hybrid)

 • The windshield defogger is on.

-When the EV mode cannot be turned on or cancels, a buzzer sounds.
-There’s also a message displayed on the multi-information center.
+When the EV mode cannot be turned on or is canceled automatically, a buzzer will sound.
+There’s also a message displayed on the multi-information display.

 (toyota.com)